Kia Soul EV expected to get more battery capacity this year

 I still hope that Kia will make an electric car that hasn’t the aerodynamics of a brick, Kia could learn something from its sister company Hyundai and its IONIQ car.
 Making electric cars more aerodynamic it’s the best way to get better range.

-But future looks bright and I think that Kia has more aerodynamic electric cars planed.
+But future looks bright and I think that Kia has more aerodynamic electric cars planned.
 One clear example it’s the hybrid Kia Niro with a drag coefficient of 0,29 and a great EPA MPG for such a big car.
 The Kia Niro is prepared to have BEV (Battery Electric Vehicle) and PHEV (Plug-in Hybrid Electric Vehicle) versions when Kia decides to.